4W4I5/Semester-7-Notes/Blockchain/Sessional 1 Prep/Sessional 1 Prep Notes.md

 		- Bank runs, Bank runs out of enough gold to convert
 - #### Fiat Currency
 	- Similar to paper currency, not linked to metals however
+	- Can be used as Electronic Currency, denominated by Fiat Currency
+		- Incentive to participate involves Transaction fees
+		- Good as a EC Party cannot just decide to mint more money for themselves than they have put in the system
 	- Why does it work?
-		- Social Contract, everyone has agreed upon the value
+		- Social Contract, everyone has agreed upon the value therefore its built on trust
 		- Centralized Power, gov has power to enforce taxation and they accept currency as a means to pay taxes
 	- Advantages
 		- Similar to Paper Currency + no need to store gold in banks to convert